malfunkt/hyperfox/README.md

 hyperfox --db records.db --ui --ui-addr 192.168.1.23:1984
 ```

-### TLS mode (`--ca-cert` & `--ca-key`)
+### SSL/TLS mode (`--ca-cert` & `--ca-key`)

-TLS connections are secure end to end and protected from eavesdropping.
+SSL/TLS connections are secure end to end and protected from eavesdropping.
 Hyperfox won't be able to see anything happening between a client and a secure
 destination.
-This is only valid as long as the chain of trust remains untouched.
+This is only valid as long as the chain of trust remains
+untouched.

 Let's suppose the client trusts a root CA controlled by Hyperfox, in this case
 Hyperfox will be able to be part of the chain of trust by issuing certificates